9 min read

 • Reduce friction

-• Improve systems
+• Improve efficiency

-Computer literacy keeps things running.
+Computer literacy keeps systems running.

 How to Move From Literacy to Fluency

-You don’t need to become technical overnight.
+You don’t need advanced technical skills.

-Start by:
+Start here:

-2. Exploring settings and workflows
+2. Explore settings and permissions

-4. Verifying AI-generated content
+4. Double-check AI-generated outputs

-5. Practicing clear digital communication
+5. Improve your digital communication clarity

-Fluency grows through curiosity.
+Fluency grows through curiosity and repetition.

 Computer literate